'Plus' or 'Induction'

-It too can be classed as a 'normal' heat-output Everhot, similar to the 110i and 120i, and less than the non-induction 120 and 150.
+It too can be classed as a 'normal' heat-output Everhot, similar to the 110i and 120i, and less than the non-induction 120 Plus and 150 Plus.

 This has a large single hotplate to the left and a large single simmer plate to the right.